ahmedsabriz/COBIA-PMC/README.md

 TODO

 ## Compiling and registering
-MSVC142 or equivalent
+MSVC142 or equivalent.
 Regsiter using COBIA Developer Command Prompt `cobiaregister PATH-TO-MODULE`